pollfish/docs/ios.md

 3. Initialize Pollfish only after the AppTrackingTransparency permission is granted

-Both of these steps are required for your apps to continue monetizing with Pollfish surveys on iOS 14.
+All of these steps are required for your apps to continue monetizing with Pollfish surveys on iOS 14.

 <br/><br/>